JesseSchouten/Personal/Personal - Tutorials/Pro_SQL_server_Relational_database_design_and_implementation/Notes/Notes.md

 - Natural key: connected to the database context.
 - Surrogate key: usually a database-generated value that has no connection to the row data but is simply used as a stand-in for natural key for complexity and performance reasons (GUID).

+### Chapter 11:
+- Nonclustered and clustered indices.
+- If you add a clustered index which is not the primary key, an additional 4-byte value will be added (known as the uniqueifier) to each value.
+Try to pick columns where the values are unique, with as less columns as possible.
+- Clustered indices: max 1 per table.
+The chosen column will become part of every index of your table.
+A very common practice is to choose a surrogate key value, often the columns of the primary key constraint for a table, since the surrogate can be kept very small.
+This is a good decision because: it is typically a small key (often an integer: only 4 bytes or less with compression), but also because its a unique value.
+- Caution: using a GUID for a surrogate key is common, but be carefull.
+It's 16 bytes which is quite wide.
+But also it has no logical value when generated, and new values are therefore placed randomly in a list of GUID's and end up causing page splits.
+To make this acceptable you can use NEWSEQUENTIALID() (or make your own).
+In SQL server 2021 and later, the SEQUENCE object can be used to generate unique values instead of GUID's.
+- Typical reasons you use clustered indices for something other then surrogate key, include: data for which you need specific ranges typically, queries that needs to be accessed in order, queries returning large results, and queries identifying a relationship key.

 ### Quotes
 - Generally speaking it is always a good idea to declare exactly the data you need for any operation that you expect to reuse (hence avoid select *, which might change when columns are added, etc).
+- Both Primary key and Unique Key are used to uniquely define of a row in a table.
+Primary Key creates a clustered index of the column whereas a Unique creates an unclustered index of the column.